digcoins/digcoin/whitepaper.md

 <a name="background"></a>
 # Background

 With the release of the EOS.IO software there has been a flood of new tokens entering the market.
 Many dApps have their own centrally controlled, custom-tailored token.
 Moreover, it is common for dApps and users alike to use the native EOS token as a currency.
-Although this is sometimes necessary for dAPP-specific behavior, in many cases it is not only unnecessary, but inconvenient, redundant, and dangerous.
+Although this is sometimes necessary for dApp-specific behavior, in many cases it is not only unnecessary, but inconvenient, redundant, and dangerous.

 <a name="problemcustom"></a>
 ## The Problem With Custom Tokens